SUSE/libpulp/README.md

 to its address space; then, through adding detours to the old function prologues, ensure that only the new version of the functions are invoked.

-The detours are not patched directly on top of previously existing instructions.
+The detours are not patched directly on top of previously existing functions.
-Instead, the function must be emitted by gcc with an area of padding nops which is then overwritten.
-This is important to enable per-thread migration of universes -- by having a thread-local variable which flags if a given thread was already migrated into a new universe or not, it is possible to decide, upon function invocation, if the newer or older version of the function must be reached by the control-flow.
-In this scenario, in the moment of the patch application, a thread which has functions from the target library in an active state won't be migrated, and the older version will continue to be reached.
+Instead, every function must be emitted by gcc with an area of padding nops which is then overwritten.
+Once overwritten, the new instructions transfer control to a selection routine, which has access to all live patches and re-transfers control to the currently active version of the target function (functions can be live patched multiple times, and live patches can be deactivated, which causes the previous version (or the baseline) to become active again).
-Through using the instrumentation in the function entry points, this thread can later migrate itself safely (given that an entering library is always consistent).

 # Description file syntax